Cinnaminson/UdacityND-P1-Wine/README.md

 This project was developed in 2020 during the Nanodegree and it is no longer maintained.

 ## About
 This project explores the relationship between the quality of wine and its chemical properties (e.g. acidity, residual sugar, pH).
-The dataset comprises 6497 wines from a 2 datasets on red wine and white wine, and 13 variables, 12 of which describe the properties of the wine , and 1 of which is the quality rating of the wine.
+The dataset comprises 6497 wines from 2 datasets on red wine and white wine, and 13 variables, 12 of which describe the properties of the wine , and 1 of which is the quality rating of the wine.

 ## Tech Stack
 Pandas